wballard/superwatcher/README.md

 freeing up that latency time to be invested in going framework free.

 # How It Works #
-Superforker connects Socket.IO to simple shell scripts with the following protocol:
+Superforker connects Socket.IO and HTTP to simple command line programs with the following protocol:

 * The 'message name' becomes the path to the command line program
 * The 'message' is written to the command line program STDIN
 * Environment variables matching CGI are supplied to the command line program
 * STDOUT is captured and written back as a Socket.IO message
-* STDERR is captured and written back as a Socket.IO message
+* STDERR is captured and logged server side

 So, you just write a program, read STDIN, do stuff, write STDOUT.
 This bridges building HTTP APIs with simple shell programming.
 You an send